opendilab/DI-engine-docs/source/hands_on/rnd.rst

 Non-episodic setting (it means the return is not truncated at “game over”) resulted in more exploration than the episodic setting when exploring without any extrinsic rewards.
 In order to combine episodic and non-episodic reward streams we require two value heads.
-When combing the episodic and non-episodic returns, a higher discount factor for the extrinsic rewards leads to better performance, while for intrinsic rewards it hurts exploration. so we set discount factor as 0.999 for extrinsic rewards and 0.99 for intrinsic rewards.
+When combing the episodic and non-episodic returns, a higher discount factor for the extrinsic rewards leads to better performance, while for intrinsic rewards it hurts exploration.
+So we set discount factor as 0.999 for extrinsic rewards and 0.99 for intrinsic rewards.

 To understand the reasons behind these operations, it is recommended to read the original paper.